Mayeu/Beermap.org/README.md

 #Beermap.org

-Beermap.org help you find the chepeast beer around you
+Beermap.org help you find a beer around you.

 ## WARNING